Vladimir Zelenko: Personal life

 Zelenko was married twice and had eight children.

 In 2019, Zelenko published an autobiography, Metamorphosis, that explores his journey and transformation from an irreligious, Jewish Russian-American young man to a baal teshuva (newly religious Jew), which helped him form close ties with many diverse Jewish communities, and how circumstances in his life provided him with the willpower to overcome the challenges he had been handed, including a life-threatening disease.
 Zelenko also lectured about his personal story and the book he wrote about it.
 He also told of his personal journey in Mishpacha magazine.
 Also in 2019, Zelenko co-authored with one of his sons, Levi Yitzchok Zelenko, a book about Kabbalah, on Jewish mysticism, Hasidism, called Essence To Essence, which "describes the metaphysical dynamics shared by science, medicine, psychology, economics, law, and politics".

-Zelenko died at a hospital in Dallas where he was undergoing treatment for lung cancer on June 30, 2022, at the age of 48.
+Zelenko died at a hospital in Florida where he was undergoing treatment for lung cancer on June 30, 2022, at the age of 48.
 He had been battling cancer for several years.
 He is survived by his wife and eight children.